Ojifu/docker-challenge-template/README.md

 6. To test the application, I opened a web browser and navigated to `http://localhost:8080/api/books`, which should display a JSON response with a list of books.
 7. If any service didn't run as expected, I made necessary adjustments, tested again, and verified the correct response.
 8. Once confirmed working, I committed the Dockerfile and `docker-compose.yml` to the remote repository.
-9. I captured screenshots showing the running services and the successful browser output as proof.

 ### Expected Outcomes

 - A successful request to `http://localhost:8080/api/books` would return a JSON response with all the book entries.
 - For a specific book, a request to `http://localhost:8080/api/books/1` would return the details for that specific book.
-- The `proof.png` image was used to document the successful output.

-### Conclusion

-The dynamic Node.js application was successfully dockerized, and the endpoints were correctly exposed and accessible through NGINX acting as a reverse proxy.
-The Docker Compose tool orchestrated both services seamlessly.
-All steps and outcomes were documented and validated with screenshots, and the repository's URL was submitted along with the required documentation on D2L.

 ### Problems

 A lot of the problems I had with this were because of incorrect directory.
 I was having troubles displaying the api but after troubleshooting I was able to correctly direct it and display the expected outcome of the authors, book, id, and title.

+### Conclusion

+The dynamic Node.js application was successfully dockerized, and the endpoints were correctly exposed and accessible through NGINX.
+The Docker Compose tool used both services .
+All steps and outcomes were documented and validated and the repository's URL was submitted along with the required documentation on D2L.